starboy-jb/Competitive-Programming/README.md

 # codes
-Here you can get a lot of code of different algorithm.
+Here are some programs implementing different kind of algorithm used in Competitive Programming.